The U.S.-Sino Relationship

 Differences Between the Governing Principles of the United States and the Chinese Communist Party (CCP)

 Previously, this series focused on the differences between the United States and China as to their foundations and theoretical underpinnings.
-While America’s Founding Principles grew out of a revolution war fought for freedom and the rights of the governed, the Communist Party fought a revolutionary war to establish its authoritarian rule.
+While America’s Founding Principles grew out of a revolutionary war fought for freedom and the rights of the governed, the Communist Party fought a revolutionary war to establish its authoritarian rule.
 While the U.S. based its legitimacy on the consent of the governed, Mao Zedong proclaimed in Chapter Five of The Little Red Book, “Every Communist must grasp the truth: Political power grows out of the barrel of a gun.”
 While the U.S. adopted a Constitution designed to limit governmental power and guarantee specific individual rights, the Communist Party designed the Chinese government to assure its supremacy over China and ensure that it was firmly ensconced in power.”

 America’s Founding Fathers had a deep understanding of morality and virtue.
 They believed that America was established on a divine foundation, with people having the freedom to follow their own beliefs.
 The Communist Party, on the other hand, eradicated 5,000 years of China’s moral foundation and has violently attacked any group whose spiritual beliefs do not affirm the Party’s supremacy, be they Tibetan monks, Uighurs, House Christians, or, more recently, Falun Gong.